KxSystems/docs/docs/ref/dotz.md

 ## `.z.k` (release date)

-Date on which the version of KDB-X being used was released.
+Date on which the version of kdb+ being used was released.

 ```q
 q).z.k